Creating Campaigns

 Create questions for the employees.
 Click on the Add new question button to start.
 The campaign must have at least one question other than the final message before you can publish it.
 Choose from different types of questions: single answer, multiple choice, option scale, net promoter score (NPS) and a final message from the modal.
 Refer to the Types of questions and Controlling the flow of questions documentation for more information.

-Translate the content of the campaign into different languages to ensure a good understanding of the message you wish to convey to your employees.
+Translate the campaign's content into different languages to ensure a good understanding of the message you wish to convey to your employees.

 Select the Schedule checkbox in the General tab to enable the scheduling of campaigns.